 In 2022, we made significant progress on advancing low-carbon business opportunities, including our first-in-North America hydrogen-blending pilot project in Ontario, a second, larger hydrogen-blending project in Quebec and our proposed Wabamun Carbon Hub in Alberta, which is being advanced in partnership with First Nations and Métis nations in Alberta.
 We also placed into service the 480-MW Saint-Nazaire Project, France’s first commercial-scale offshore wind facility, and acquired Tri Global Energy to accelerate our renewables growth and expand our onshore development expertise.

 Advancing inclusion and opportunity

 At Enbridge, we intend to play an active and constructive role in fostering Indigenous engagement, inclusion and awareness across our host communities and throughout our company.
 In 2022, we published our Indigenous Reconciliation Action Plan, which continues our long-held commitment to strengthening relationships with Indigenous communities across North America and advancing reconciliation.
-This report outlines progress against those commitments as well as some recent business partnerships with Indigenous peoples, including our landmark Athabasca Indigenous Investments equity partnership with 22 First Nations, signed last fall.
+This report outlines progress against those commitments as well as some recent business partnerships with Indigenous peoples, including our landmark Athabasca Indigenous Investments equity partnership with 23 First Nations and Métis communities, signed last fall.

 We both feel incredibly honored to be leading Enbridge into the next phase of growth—and to be leading this high-performance team who share our passion for the business and our mission to be the first-choice energy delivery company for our customers, communities, investors, stakeholders and employees.